 Program structures can be based on either open or closed budgets.
-Closed budget structures are designed to not exceed a specified amount, such as a “Scratch & Win” or another gamification element where a pre-determined number of winners and reward spend is known upfront.
+Closed budget structures are designed not to exceed a specified amount, such as a “Scratch & Win” or another gamification element where a pre-determined number of winners and reward spend is known upfront.

 In comparison, open budget structures are variable.
 The program spend is based on the performance delivered.
-These structures are typically known as “pay for performance” programs in that they are typically designed so that clients pay only for incremental sales and/or over-objective performance.
+These structures are typically known as “pay for performance” programs in that they generally are designed so that clients pay only for incremental sales and/or over-objective performance.
 If designed correctly, these types of programs can pay for themselves.

 The last piece of the budget puzzle is program duration.
-Studies show that longer-term programs tend to drive higher levels of performance.
+Studies show that longer-term programs tend to drive higher levels of motivation and performance.
 However, in this fast-paced world, organizations need to have the flexibility to address and adapt to marketplace changes.
 Ideally, a program would feature both long-term and short-term objectives.
 Longer-term components should address critical business objectives that are key to organizational success.
 Shorter-term programs could be used to address seasonal or immediate market needs.

 4. How will success be measured?

 Rinse, test, and repeat.
 Measurement is ongoing for incentive and recognition program management.
 Successful programs embrace the program and member-level analytics to understand performance drivers and influence behavior.
 The way you measure success should be established from the very beginning.